celery/celery/docs/userguide/security.rst

 An exception to this rule is when using the multiprocessing based task pool, which is currently the default.
-In this case, the task will have access to any memory copied as a result of the :func:`fork` call (does not apply under MS Windows), and access to memory contents written by parent tasks in the same worker child process.
+In this case, the task will have access to any memory copied as a result of the :func:`fork` call, and access to memory contents written by parent tasks in the same worker child process.

 Limiting access to memory contents can be done by launching every task in a subprocess (:func:`fork` + :func:`execve`).